 Principle of Songs, Chants, and Jingles

-This year Tonia, Chelli, and I are working our way through Dr. Christopher Perrin’s Eight Essential Principles of Classical Education.
-Over the last couple months we’ve discussed Festina Lente, Multum non Multa, Repetitio Mater Memoria, and Embodied Learning.
-For August we’re discussing the principle of songs, chants, and jingles.
+This year I’m working my way through Dr. Christopher Perrin’s Eight Essential Principles of Classical Education.
+Over the last couple of months, I’ve discussed Festina Lente, Multum non Multa, Repetitio Mater Memoria, and Embodied Learning.
+For August, I’m discussing the principle of songs, chants, and jingles.

 Kids Memorize Songs and Jingles Easily